Published On: Dec 07 2012 12:21:31 AM CSTUpdated On: Dec 07 2014 01:00:00 AM CST

 1956: Hall of Fame basketball player Larry Bird, who won three NBA championships with the Boston Celtics during a career that ran from 1979 to 1992, is born in West Baden, Indiana.
 Bird, who was also a 12-time NBA All-Star and was named the league's Most Valuable Player three times, also earned an Olympic gold medal with the 1992 Dream Team.

-1947: Hall of Fame catcher Johnny Bench, who played for the Cincinnati Reds from 1967 to 1983, is born in Oklahoma City, Okla.
+1947: Hall of Fame catcher Johnny Bench, who played for the Cincinnati Reds from 1967 to 1983, is born in Oklahoma City.
 Bench, a 14-time All-Star and a two-time National League Most Valuable Player, won World Series championships with the Reds in 1975 and 1976.

-1946: A fire at the Winecoff Hotel in Atlanta, Ga., kills 119 people, the deadliest hotel fire in U.S. history.
+1946: A fire at the Winecoff Hotel in Atlanta, Georgia, kills 119 people, the deadliest hotel fire in U.S. history.

 1941: The Imperial Japanese Navy mounts a surprise attack on the United States naval base at Pearl Harbor, Hawaii.
 The attack, which killed 2,402 Americans, injured another 1,282, and destroyed 188 U.S. aircraft and six ships, led directly to the American entry into World War II, with war being declared on Japan the following day.

-1928: Linguist and political writer Noam Chomsky is born in Philadelphia, Pa.
+1928: Linguist and political writer Noam Chomsky is born in Philadelphia, Pennsylvania.

-1915: Actor Eli Wallach, best known for his roles in movies such as "The Good, the Bad and the Ugly" (pictured), "The Magnificent Seven" and "The Godfather Part III," is born in Brooklyn, N.Y.
+1915: Actor Eli Wallach, best known for his roles in movies such as "The Good, the Bad and the Ugly" (pictured), "The Magnificent Seven" and "The Godfather Part III," is born in Brooklyn, New York.
+He died at the age of 98 on June 24, 2014.

 1910: Musician Louis Prima, who would find fame as a jazz, swing and big band singer-songwriter, is born in New Orleans.
 Some of Prima's most memorable songs include "Sing Sing Sing" and "Jump, Jive and Wail," and he also voiced the character of King Louie and sang the song "I Wanna Be Like You" in the 1967 Disney movie "The Jungle Book."
 He died at the age of 67 in August 1978 after spending three years in a coma following a cerebral hemorrhage.